sathya-pramodh/linux-mcsr/doc/post_install/terminal.md

 - Super user privileges are required for package manager commands on any Linux system.
 - So to install packages you will be prompted to give your password.
-- While typing in the password, the terminal would not respond with a `*` being filled in place of the characters in other distributions.
-But Linux Mint has a default setting to show a `*` for every character.

 # Pipe